 - Remove the breech bolt assembly as described in DISASSEMBLY, above. - Thoroughly clean all components with a suitable solvent and small brush. - Dry and then lightly oil the surfaces of the bolt and all accessible parts. - Inspect the firing pin and extractor for cleanliness and freedom of motion.
 When pressed, the firing pin should extend beyond the face of the bolt.
-When released, it should retract fully (fig 17). - Inspect the locking block and other parts for freedom of motion and absence of damage and excessive wear.
+When released, it should retract fully. - Inspect the locking block and other parts for freedom of motion and absence of damage and excessive wear. - Separate the upper and lower receivers as described in DISASSEMBLY, above.